Can my boss do a Background Search on me without my permission?

 In most states, you are entitled to review your own personnel file.
 So, you should ask to see it and find out if they made any notes about their Background Search.

-As self defense, you could do your own background search on your boss.
+As self defense, you could do your own free background search on your boss from here.
+If you don't tell him, he wont know that you did a background search on him.

 But it is always difficult to fight your boss.
 The reason is that his boss promoted your boss.
 Since his boss does not want to look stupid for promoting the wrong person, he will almost always support your boss, no matter how bad your boss is.
 So, do some careful thinking before your pick a fight with your boss.